 As your student reaches high school, it is the perfect time to teach them how to develop independent learning skills.
-In fact, you could even consider making it one of their learning goals.
-This not only helps them see independent study in a positive light, but also gives them control of their own learning.
+In fact, you should consider making it one of their learning goals.
+Not only does this help them see independent study in a positive light, but also gives them control of their own learning.

 In doing so, you begin to train your teen to be a leader, to lead in their education.
-This replaces always following what Mom, or their teacher, tells them to do.
+This replaces always following what Mom, or their teacher, & waht she tells them to do.

 How to Develop Independent Learning Skills in High School

 I’ve said it many times before, one of the primary goals of educating your children at home should be fostering lifelong learners who become leaders and not followers.
-By providing them with independent learning strategies, you’ll lead them toward the right direction of reaching their personal goals.
+By providing them with independent learning strategies and life skills for kids, you’ll lead them toward the right direction of reaching their personal goals.

 Always consider your own student’s learning needs.